telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `ButtonCount` method specifies the number of numeric buttons that should be displayed in the pager.
 By default, the number of displayed buttons is 10.

-The example below demonstrates how to specify a custom button count.
+The following example demonstrates how to specify a custom button count.

 ###### Example